allomov/juju-dev-box/README.md

 ## Test your VM

-### juju environment
+### Juju environment
-SSH into the VM
+SSH into the VM (vagrant ssh)
-> juju-gui takes some time to deploy so your output may differ
+> juju-gui service takes some time to deploy so your output may differ.
+> If it stays in 'pending' status for a long time then read the Troubleshooting section bellow.

 ```
 vagrant ssh